-In the Renaissance Arcadia was idealized because of its mountainous topography and untouched wilderness.
+In the Renaissance, Arcadia was idealised because of its mountainous topography and untouched wilderness.
 Today, the wild and the tame are combined, shaping our definition of ‘utopia’ since 2000.

 Wild boars in search of mushrooms and bulbs pay regular visits to our estate.
 Sometimes you can see small herds running towards our land’s forested areas.
-The tiny-mighty edible dormouse, a protected species, is moving around at night during summertime.
+The tiny-mighty edible dormouse, a protected species, is moving around at night during the summer.

 The end of spring is the perfect time for your nose to pick the smells of wild thyme and oregano.
 And later on, the bounty of St. John’s wort –the herbal remedy– will catch your eye.
 Wild asparagus hides in the vegetation, but figs, apples, and pears are within your hand’s reach.
 The wild pear, also known as almond-leaf pear, and the quince have a distinct taste and aroma.
 They find the ground of our estate ideal for their growth as wild olive trees do.

 We take care of the olive trees of the previous generations.
 The new ones, which naturally grow in our land, are welcome as well.
 In our estate, birds nest in pine trees, cypresses, and oak trees, while the plane trees offer their shade to them lavishly.

 Sustaining biodiversity while producing olive oil is hard work, but it seems we’ve managed to strike a balance.